chicagopython/code-of-conduct/code-of-conduct.md

 Examples of unacceptable behavior by participants include:

-- Continued one-on-one communication after requests to cease.
+- Continued one-on-one communication after requests to cease
-- Deliberate misgendering, using inappropriate pronouns, or use of “dead” or rejected names.
+- Deliberate misgendering, using inappropriate pronouns, or use of “dead” or rejected names
-- Excessive swearing
 - Harassing or non-consensual photography or recording
 - Harassment of event participants in any form
 - Hate symbols
-- Inappropriate physical contact
-- Insults or put downs
-- Incitement of violence towards any individual or group, including encouraging a person to commit suicide or to engage in self-harm.
+- Incitement of violence towards any individual or group, including encouraging a person to engage in self-harm
+- Insults, put downs or excessive swearing
 - Intimidation, stalking or following
-- Other conduct that is inappropriate for a professional audience including people of many different backgrounds
-- Patterns of inappropriate social contact, such as requesting/assuming
-- inappropriate levels of intimacy with others.
+- Inappropriate physical contact or unwelcome contact of any kind, especially after a request to stop
 - Physical assault and/or battery
 - Policing bathrooms based on gender expression or identity
 - Publication of non-harassing private communication